Add a period over period comparison

 This walkthrough shows you how to add a period over period (or date offset) comparison.

-Period over period lets you compare measure values for one period of time against the results from a previous or subsequent period of time.
+Period over period lets you compare measure values for one period of time against the results from a previous or subsequent period of time, for example year-over-year.

 Related video: Period over Period Analysis